perforce/p4transfer/README.md

 # p4transfer
 Utility for transferring a subset of files (with complete history of all changelists) from one Helix Core repository to another, only requiring read access to the source repository.

+## !!
+Embark modifications !!
+* Hacks to get over gnarly Epic history with @ in filenames (seem to be a few bugs in the original script around this)
+* Added a transfer.yaml
+* Added fixes to CompareRepos.py, particularly when the client is named differently on src and targ

 ## Overview

 The script `P4Transfer.py` is for use when transferring changes between two Perforce Servers (one way).